 British Overseas Territories

-Territories under the jurisdiction and sovereignty of the United Kingdom
+Territories under the sovereignty of the United Kingdom

 British Overseas Territories ▸ Facts ▸ Comments ▸ News ▸ Videos